ChronoLogic12/volume-climbing/README.md

 ### Styling

 Styling of elements is consistent across all sections and pages lending the overall design and branding a strong sense of cohesion.
-The coloured drop shadows on informational cards helps to draw the user's eye down and to the right when reading encouraging them to browse further.
+The coloured drop shadows on informational cards helps to draw the user's eye down and to the right when reading, encouraging them to browse further.

 ## Features